Ekron: Location

 Jerome wrote that Ekron was to the east of Azotus and Iamnia (consistent with the modern interpretation), however he also mentioned that some equated the city with Straton's Tower at Caesarea Maritima.
 This may be a reference to Rabbi Abbahu's identification of Ekron with Caesarea in Megillah.

 Robinson first identified the Arab village of Aqir as the site of Ekron in 1838, and this was accepted until it was contested by Macalister in 1913, who suggested Khirbet Dikerin, and Albright in 1922, who suggested Qatra.

 The identification of Ekron as Tel Miqneh was suggested by Naveh and Kallai in 1957–1958, a theory now widely accepted in light of the Ekron Royal Dedicatory Inscription found during the 1996 excavations.

 History

 The site of Tel Miqne was lightly occupied beginning in the Chalcolithic period and up to the Early Bronze Age.

+Middle Bronze IIB

 After a 400-year gap when only the upper tel was occupied, the city underwent a major expansion c.1600 BCE, under the Canaanites.

+In Stratum XI (MB IIB) both the Upper City and Lower City was occupied.
+Later, the occupation would retreat to the Upper City.

+Late Bronze

 The Canaanite city had shrunk in the years before its main public building burned in the 13th century BCE, during the Bronze Age collapse, a period of general devastation associated with the Sea Peoples.

+Iron Age

+Iron Age I

 It was re-established by Philistines at the beginning of the Iron Age, c.12th century BCE.
 During the Iron Age, Ekron was a border city on the frontier contested between Philistia and the kingdom of Judah.